DeonGoh/ID_ASG2/README.md

 Users are able to register and log in on an account on the website.
 Users are also able to set profile pictures.

-### Features left to Implement

-#### Leaderboard
-Score will be calculated by the number of correct answers and the time taken to complete the quiz.

-#### Points
-Points can be used to purchase cosemetics for the user which will change the aesthitics of that user in different ways.

 #### Quiz
 Quizes are sorted into categories and have different difficulties which will award different amount of points accordingly.